remraf/sge-wrappers/README.md

 SGE wrapper scripts

 ## Description
-A collection of wrappers scripts, customized to specific applications, for submitting jobs to an SGE (Sun Grid Engine) scheduler.
+A collection of wrapper scripts, customized to specific applications, for submitting jobs to an SGE (Sun Grid Engine) scheduler.

 Some features of these scripts: